Skip to main content

 22. If I permanently closed my business after February 28, 2021 but meet the eligibility criteria, am I still eligible to receive the grant?

-If your business is permanently or temporarily closed at the time of the application, you are not eligible to receive a grant.
+If your business is permanently closed at the time of the application, you are not eligible to receive a grant.
 A business cannot be permanently closed at the time of application for a grant.

 23. My business permanently closed during the “COVID Period.”
 Am I still eligible to receive the grant?